Norfolk Island: Climate

+Norfolk Island has a maritime-influenced humid subtropical climate (Köppen: Cfa) with warm, humid summers and very mild, rainy winters.
+The highest recorded temperature is 28.5 C on 23 January 2024, whilst the lowest is 6.2 C on 29 July 1953.
+The island has moderate rainfall 1109.9 mm, with a maximum in winter; and 52.8 clear days annually.

 Environment

 Norfolk Island is part of the Interim Biogeographic Regionalisation for Australia region "Pacific Subtropical Islands" (PSI), and forms subregion PSI02, with an area of 3908 ha.
 The country is home to the Norfolk Island subtropical forests terrestrial ecoregion.

 Flora

 Norfolk Island has 174 native plants; 51 of them are endemic.
 At least 18 of the endemic species are rare or threatened.
 The Norfolk Island palm (Rhopalostylis baueri) and the smooth tree-fern (Cyathea brownii), the tallest tree-fern in the world, are common in the Norfolk Island National Park but rare elsewhere on the island.
 Before European colonisation, most of Norfolk Island was covered with subtropical rain forest, the canopy of which was made of Araucaria heterophylla (Norfolk Island pine) in exposed areas, and the palm Rhopalostylis baueri and tree ferns Cyathea brownii and C. australis in moister protected areas.
 The understory was thick with lianas and ferns covering the forest floor.
 Only one small tract, 5 km2, of rainforest remains, which was declared as the Norfolk Island National Park in 1986.

 This forest has been infested with several introduced plants.
 The cliffs and steep slopes of Mount Pitt supported a community of shrubs, herbaceous plants, and climbers.
 A few tracts of cliff top and seashore vegetation have been preserved.
 The rest of the island has been cleared for pasture and housing.
 Grazing and introduced weeds currently threaten the native flora, displacing it in some areas.
 In fact, there are more weed species than native species on Norfolk Island.